travisv12/Group-6-Project/README.md

 - **Explanation:**

-  - actions.js: Defines the actions for generating, adding, removing, and updating recipes.
+  - *actions.js*: Defines the actions for generating, adding, removing, and updating recipes.
 It also handles fetching user specific recipes.
-  - actionTypes.js: Defines the action types for recipe-related actions.
+  - *actionTypes.js*: Defines the action types for recipe-related actions.
-  - reducer.js: Defines the reducer function for updating the recipe state based on dispatched actions.
+  - *reducer.js*: Defines the reducer function for updating the recipe state based on dispatched actions.

   ### user

   **Functions:** Manages the user state and handles user-related actions.
 It has three separate files:

   - **Explanation:**
-  - actions.js: Defines the actions for user authentication, login, logout, and updating user information.
+  - *actions.js*: Defines the actions for user authentication, login, logout, and updating user information.
 It also handles refresh token logic.
-  - actionTypes.js: Defines the action types for user-related actions.
+  - *actionTypes.js*: Defines the action types for user-related actions.
-  - reducer.js: Defines the reducer function for updating the user state based on dispatched actions.
+  - *reducer.js*: Defines the reducer function for updating the user state based on dispatched actions.

 ### cart

 - **Functions:** Manages the cart state and handles cart-related actions.
 It has three separate files:

 - **Explanation:**
-  - actions.js: Defines the actions for adding, removing, and updating items in the cart.
+  - *actions.js*: Defines the actions for adding, removing, and updating items in the cart.
-  - actionTypes.js: Defines the action types for cart-related actions.
+  - *actionTypes.js*: Defines the action types for cart-related actions.
-  - reducer.js: Defines the reducer function for updating the cart state based on dispatched actions.
+  - *reducer.js*: Defines the reducer function for updating the cart state based on dispatched actions.

 ### order

 - **Functions:** Manages the order state and handles order-related actions.
 It has three separate files:
 - **Explanation:**
-  - actions.js: Defines the actions for checking out and placing orders.
+  - *actions.js*: Defines the actions for checking out and placing orders.
 It also handle fetching user related orders.
-  - acctionTypes.js: Defines the action types for order-related actions.
+  - *acctionTypes.js*: Defines the action types for order-related actions.
-  - educer.js: Defines the reducer function for updating the order state based on dispatched actions.
+  - *reducer.js*: Defines the reducer function for updating the order state based on dispatched actions.

 ### axiosInstance.js

-- **Functions:** Manages the axios instance for API calls.
+- **Functions:** Manages the Axios instance for API calls.
 - **Explanation:**
-- Manages the axios instance for API calls.
+- Manages the Axios instance for API calls.
 - Handles API calls for user authentication, recipe management, and cart management.
 - Includes file uploads for profile pictures.